PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 <img src="https://user-images.githubusercontent.com/41071502/126908484-b9609c33-9f56-4f72-ab10-97cb0a311151.png" width="550" height="350">

 U-net is a convolutional neural network that was designed originally for biomedical image segmentation.
 However, I learned that it worked well with sattelite image segmentation.

-The architecture consists of two main parts, the left side of the U is the contraction and the right side is the expansion.
+#### Contration

+#### Expansion

 ## Pre Processing